giacomo-santoni/SC-project/README.md

-# SOFTWARE & COMPUTING for NUCLEAR and SUBNUCLEAR PHYSICS project
+# MACHINE LEARNING METHOD for DAZZLED CAMERA RECOGNITION

 > N.B.
 The instructions to download data are explained in _Dataset_ section.